prooph/proophessor-do/docs/tutorials/take_snapshots.md

 so that your command handling process stays incredibly fast.

 ## Many Events
-First let's see why you will never live without snapshots again.
+First let's see why you never want to live without snapshots again.

 We've prepared a script that adds 100 deadline events to an open todo.
 Please make sure your proophessor-do app has at least one open todo!
 Then simply run `php scripts/add_deadlines.php` in a terminal.